- The nominator will review the narrative below or download it here.

-BHI Brain Health Scholar Description
+BHI Brain Health Scholar Nomination Process Description

-An authorized representative of a district/school/youth program will nominate identified student leader(s).
-The qualified candidate(s) should have interest in science, medicine and/or health and well-being.
-The position is anticipated to require about 20 hours of work throughout the fall of 2020.
+An authorized representative of the nominating organization will nominate the identified thought leader(s).
+The qualified candidate(s) should have an interest in science, medicine, health and human services, community or public health, and/or education.
 Brain Health Scholars have the right to refuse the nomination and may withdraw from participation at any time during the project.

-The Brain Health Scholar will work remotely, so must have reliable access to the internet.
+The Brain Health Scholar will work primarily remotely, so must have reliable access to the internet.
 Their duties include, but are not limited to, the following:

 - Complete confidentiality agreement.